Robbie Keane: Liverpool

 Liverpool publicly announced their interest in Keane on 1 July 2008.

 Amid accusations that Liverpool had unsettled the player, Tottenham Hotspur filed a complaint to the Premier League regarding the club's conduct.

 However, on 28 July 2008, Tottenham confirmed the sale of Keane for £19 million (plus a potential £1.3 million in performance based compensation).
 Keane agreed terms with Liverpool shortly afterwards, signing a four-year contract with the Merseyside club.
 Upon his arrival to Liverpool, Keane said, "I've been a Liverpool fan all my life, going back to when I was a kid growing up in Dublin, and I always had a Liverpool shirt on my back.
 So, to be here now as a Liverpool player is incredible and I couldn't be happier."
 Following the transfer, Tottenham withdrew their official complaint against Liverpool after the club made a donation to the Tottenham Hotspur Foundation and apologised for their behaviour prior to the deal.
 Tottenham chairman Daniel Levy publicly stated his dissatisfaction, saying he had been forced into transferring the player due to Liverpool's interference.

 Keane was given the squad number 7, and scored his first goal for Liverpool on 1 October 2008 in a Champions League win against PSV Eindhoven at Anfield.
 A second Champions League goal quickly followed with Keane scoring the opening goal in Liverpool's 1–1 draw with Atlético Madrid.
 Premier League goals were less forthcoming but he scored twice for Liverpool against West Bromwich Albion on 8 November.

 Six weeks passed before Keane scored again but it was a crucial equaliser against Arsenal, giving Liverpool a 1–1 away draw against their league rivals.
 In the following Premier League match against Bolton, Keane scored two more league goals to seal a 3–0 win for Liverpool.
+Despite this he failed to establish himself as a first team regular and when he did play was often played out of position.
 During the January transfer window, Tottenham Hotspur made an approach for the striker and Liverpool accepted the offer, allowing the Irishman to return to his former club for a fee of £12 million, £7 million less than Liverpool had paid for him.